alexrudy/alexrudy.org/_posts/2020-01-19-python-setup.md

 $ brew install pipx
 $ pipx ensurepath
 ```
 or you can install `pipx` using `pip`.
 If you go the non-homebrew way, I recommend installing `pipx` with your favorite python version.
-This is mostly fine, but if you installed `pipx` in your global python 3.7.5 installation (a fine choice in this case), it won't be accessible when you are in a project which sets a different python version (or virtual environment) using `.python_version`. `pipx` is the only command where this isn't the desired behavior (`pipx` should be globally availalbe and not dependent on your python projects, most other python commands should follow a particular project around).
+This is mostly fine, but if you installed `pipx` in your global python 3.7.5 installation (a fine choice in this case), it won't be accessible when you are in a project which sets a different python version (or virtual environment) using `.python_version`. `pipx` is the only command where this isn't the desired behavior (`pipx` should be globally available and not dependent on your python projects, most other python commands should follow a particular project around).

 You should also ensure that the `pipx` path components are **before** the pyenv ones, so that programs installed with `pipx` take precedence over `pyenv` versions.
 This means that `.local/bin` should be before `.pyenv/shims` in your path.